psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 stealing bazillions of dollars of military funding and funneling it all into getting the human embryo bank up to our lunar base.
 We're going to put them on a fleet of my immortal machines so we can SURVIVE man!
 Survive as a race I mean.
 Surely you heard that part?"
-Gemma was all CIA, svelte and polished.
+Maya was all CIA, svelte and polished.

 "Oh, of course, yes indeed, 'survive' yes, haha, indeed.
 Erm, where do I come in to all.."